saisesai/algorithm/README.md

 ## Monotonic Stack

+It is used to maintain elements in a stack in either non-increasing or non-decreasing order.
+Monotonic stack helps in solving problems where we need to find the **next greater element**, **next smaller element**, or maintain a certain order of elements.
+The stack is updated in a way that preserves the desired monotonic property.

 ```c++
 for (int pick = 0; pick < n; pick++) {
     while (!mono_stack.empty() && a[pick] < mono_stack.top().second) {